 How Accurate Is the Pregnancy Test With Shampoo?

 This homemade pregnancy test may not take a lot of time to show results, but it has no scientific basis and is most likely to be inaccurate.
-Also, homemade tests do not have a standardized nature to them since the results can vary based on the cleanliness of the bowl, the time of urine, the quantity of urine, the type of shampoo used, the constituents present in it, dilution, and so on.
-Therefore, the result that one gets out of tests like these is generally a trial-run of sorts, which could be hit or miss with equal probability.
+Also, homemade tests do not have a standardized nature since the results can vary based on the cleanliness of the bowl, the time of urine, the quantity of urine, the type of shampoo used, the constituents present in it, dilution, and so on.
+Therefore, the result that one gets out of tests like these is generally a trial run of sorts, which could be hit or miss with equal probability.

-Most pregnancy kits function on sensing the presence of the HCG hormone in the urine, which is a key indicator of pregnancy.
+Most pregnancy kits function to sense the presence of the HCG hormone in the urine, which is a key indicator of pregnancy.
 The HCG hormone needs to be present in good quantities in the urine for any test to detect it successfully.
 The morning urine is apt for such situations.
 So, if the urine contains a decent quantity of the hormone, it could have some reaction with the shampoo, but it doesn’t guarantee an accurate result.

 However, on a general note, these tests can be good as preliminary ones and, based on the reaction and your personal knowledge, you may choose to opt for a test at a hospital following this.

 For accurate and reliable pregnancy testing, it’s recommended to use established and medically approved methods.
 Here are some alternatives to the shampoo test for pregnancy:

 These are widely available, user-friendly, and designed for accurate results, making them a popular choice for confirming pregnancy at home.

 Offering clear digital results, these tests eliminate interpretation errors, providing a straightforward indication of pregnancy status.

 3. Blood Test (Serum hCG Test)

 Conducted at a healthcare facility, a blood test is highly accurate and can detect pregnancy earlier than urine tests, but it requires a professional setting.